-We want to make sure that we can support [name's] education in the best way possible, including looking into how we can help [him/her] to address gaps in learning due to absence.
+We acknowledge that each family's circumstances are different and want to make sure that we can support [name's] education in the best way possible, including looking into how we can help [him/her] to address gaps in learning due to absence.

-Attendance needs to be improved.
+[Attendance needs to be improved OR We are keen to work with you to improve name's attendance.
 If you would like to discuss this further, please contact the office.